-The more popular route for Botswana Safari would include a visit to the Chobe National Park / Savute area and then a few nights in the Okavango Delta and often spilt with a few nights in the Moremi Game Reserve.
+The more popular route for Botswana safari would include a visit to the Chobe National Park or Savuti area and then a few nights in the Okavango Delta and often spilt with a few nights in the Moremi Game Reserve.

 Travellers with a little more time would also include a visit to the Makgadikgadi Pans and the Kalahari on their Botswana Safari Holidays.
 You would be able to include an Eco-Friendly lodge in your itinerary if you visited all of these areas.

 Eco-Friendly Lodges in Botswana